svenbolte/wp-doodlez/readme.txt

 quizz_level_updated: raised when the user's answer is considered correct and they're pushed to the next question
 quizz_ended: raised when the list of questions comes to an end, and the user is sent to a designated page (eg. a congratulations page)

+Add url parameter ?timer=1 to stop using timer on questions or clock on started timer at each question

 == Usage ==